 |LSD Radix Sort (Parallel)||316||360||370||48-core AWS|

-Partially Parallel Version
+Partially Parallel Algorithm

 To parallelize more of the LSD Radix Sort algorithm, the permutation phase needs to be parallelized.
 To accomplish this, we split the input array into several sub-arrays.
 Each worker (e.g. CPU core) permutes elements of a sub-array it is given.
 All available workers do this in parallel.

-To be able to permute each sub-array correctly, additional information needs to be provided along with the sub-array input elements.
+To be able to permute each sub-array correctly, additional information needs to be provided along with the sub-array input of array elements.
 For each of the 256 bins, we need to know where to place elements of each sub-array as we permute them.
 In other words, the start index within each bin is needed, for each sub-array.
-This is simple to do, during the counting phase of the LSD Radix Sort algorithm.
+This is simple to determine, during the counting phase of the LSD Radix Sort algorithm.
 As we count elements of the input array, instead of counting the entire input array, we count elements of each sub-array.

 From the counts of each sub-array, we can create the additional information that we need for each sub-array – where to place the elements of that sub-array within each bin.
 In other words, instead of the start index for each bin, we determine the start index for each sub-array within each bin.
 This requires a 2-D array, where the upper dimension specifies the sub-array index, and the lower dimension holds the starting indexes for each of the 256 bins.
 This way each sub-array knows where its elements need to go within each bin, when it permutes them.